Having or buying a property is a huge decision.

-If you’ve taken a bank loan for a HDB apartment, you’re still required to a get a HPS but you can apply for an exemption from HPS if were to get your own private mortgage insurance.
+If you’ve taken a bank loan for a HDB apartment, you’re still required to get HPS but you can still apply to be exempted from it if you were to get your own private mortgage insurance.

-Now, if you’ve taken a bank loan for a private residential property, there’s usually no requirement for you to get any mortgage insurance (see your own agreement).
-But it’s still highly recommended that you get one.
+Now, if you’ve taken a bank loan for a private residential property instead, you can’t get HPS.
+It’s usually not compulsory for you to get any mortgage insurance either.
+But having said that, it’s still highly recommended that you get one.

-The bank would usually recommend you to get a mortgage insurance which would be underwritten by their partners (insurance companies like Aviva, NTUC, AXA, etc).
+The bank you got your loan from would usually recommend you to get a mortgage insurance which is underwritten by their partners.

-The downside to this is that the banks usually partner with just 1 company and thus, there can be several benefits if you were to source for your own (benefits outlined soon).
+The downside to this is that the banks usually partner with just 1 company and thus, you may not get the most competitive rates (you should get quotes from different companies).
+And there are other benefits (outlined soon) if you were to source for your own.

-Top 5 Important Reasons Why You Need Private Mortgage Insurance in Singapore
+Top 5 Reasons Why You Need Private Mortgage Insurance in Singapore

 But here are several reasons why Singaporeans choose to go for a private mortgage insurance: